Surgery for advanced bowel cancer

 The surgeon puts one or more cryotherapy probes (called cryoprobes) through a small cut in the skin and into the cancer.
 The surgeon uses a CT scan or ultrasound scan to make sure each probe is in the right place.
 The tip of the cryoprobe is then cooled to below freezing.
 The probe creates an ice ball within the surrounding tissue that aims to destroy the cancer cells.
 Sometimes the area is thawed for 10 to 15 minutes and then frozen again.
 You will have some pain afterwards and possibly a high temperature, but you will have painkillers to help.
 You usually have a short stay in an intensive care unit followed by around 2 days in the specialist liver treatment ward.

 Microwave ablation uses microwave energy to produce heat and kill cancer cells.
+It is a newer type of treatment.
 You can have this treatment for more than one secondary liver tumour.
 You may have a local anaesthetic or general anaesthetic.
 The doctor puts a thin needle into each tumour.
 They use a CT scan or ultrasound scan to make sure the needles are in the right place.
 Then they connect the needles to a microwave generator.
 The microwaves are released through the needles to destroy the cancer cells.
 The most common side effects include pain and a high temperature.

 Laser therapy is also called laser ablation.
 The surgeon uses a very high powered beam of light to destroy cancer cells in the liver, by heating them to high temperatures.
 You usually have a sedative to make you drowsy but you may have a general anaesthetic.
 If you have the sedative, your doctor will inject a local anaesthetic into the skin of your abdomen to numb it.
 They then push a flexible tube that carries the laser light through the skin over the liver and into the centre of each tumour.
 The doctor uses a CT scan or ultrasound scan to make sure the tip of the tube is in the right place.
 Then the laser heats the tumours and destroys them.